iosephus/getting-cleaning-data/README.md

               by="activityCode")
 ```

-Third, computing the time correspoding to each window.
-Each row we have for a
+Third, add window numbers to data.
+Each row we have for a subject/activity
-subject/activity pair, corresponds to a position of the 2.56 seconds rolling
+pair, corresponds to a position of the 2.56 seconds rolling window.
-window.
-The resulting windows are 2.56 seconds wide and have a 50% overlap,
-the separation between two neighboring windows is thus 1.28 seconds.
-I've taken
-the time for each window at it's center, so the very first window has time 1.28,
-and the subsequent ones have times in increments of that same value.
 Different
 subject/activity pairs have different number of windows measured.
 The column
-with the times is computed by the following piece of code:
+with the window number is computed by the following piece of code:

 ```
-info$time <- rep(0.0, nrow(info))
+info$window <- rep(0, nrow(info))

 for (s in unique(info$subject)) {
-    for (a in unique(info$activity)) {
+    for (a in levels(info$activity)) {
         selector <- info[,"subject"] == s & info[,"activity"] == a
-        info[selector,"time"] <- seq(1, nrow(info[selector,])) * twindow.sep
+        info[selector,"window"] <- as.integer(1:nrow(info[selector,]))
     }
 }
 ```

+The windows are 2.56 seconds wide and have a 50% overlap, the separation
+between two neighboring windows is thus 1.28 seconds.
+To compute the time in
+seconds corresponding to the center of each window, we just need to multiply
+the window number in the data set by 1.28 (see variable window.sep).

 Finally, the three columns `subject`, `activity`, and `time`, are added to the
 561-columns data frame in `data$X`.
 Now, we have a tidy dataset with labelled